What is an apostle?

 Was not James one of the twelve?

 This is a different “James.”
 James the son of Zebedee (Mark 3:12) was the disciple and one of the twelve.
-James the Just, the brother of Jesus, is the man mentioned in Galatians and was never a member of the twelve.
+James the Just was the brother of Jesus, is the man mentioned in Galatians, and authored the letter of James.
+He was never a member of the twelve.

 Does not the term apostle have the meaning of someone who has a position of authority in the church?